aliyun/alibaba-cloud-sdk-go/README.md

 When you create an instance of client, you need to fill out three parameters: `Region ID`、`Access Key ID` and `Access Key Secret`.
 You can get `Access Key ID` and `Access Key Secret` from console, and get `Region ID` from [region list](https://help.aliyun.com/document_detail/40654.html?spm=5176.doc52740.2.8.FogWrd)

+## Dubug

+If the request has occured an error, you can view the HTTP request process by adding the environment variable `DEBUG=sdk`.

 ## Keepalive
 Alibaba Cloud Go SDK uses primordial `net/http` of Go language to send and accept requests，so it's  configuration is the same as `net/http`'s，you can use config to deliver configuration to the bottomed httpClient.